lieselty/advanced_python/README.md

 ﻿# advanced_python
-name of the files are : KoppOriane_ZahriReda_W# with the assignement number appropriated for the specific week
+name of the files are : KoppOriane_ZahriReda --> if files inside a .zip file, rename all the files that are inside

 pourquoi on parle anglais